dongjwOU/boot-camps/shell/Readme.md

 depending on what is most convenient.
 If we are in the home directory, it is more convenient to just enter the relative path since it involves less typing.

+* * * *
+**Short Exercise**

+Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using hand how to quickly navigate amongst them

 Now, list the contents of the /bin directory.
 Do you see anything familiar in there?